 LOCKED CASE ITEM USE POLICY

 REMINDER this is a RARE volume with strict regulations on its use.
-You should check with a librarian to see if a reprint, a different edition or online access is available.
+Please check with a librarian to see if a reprint, another edition or online access is available.

 The Library grants permission to use rare books to responsible users, subject to the following regulations: